-Investor Bulletin: Focus on Money Market Funds
+Updated Investor Bulletin: Focus on Money Market Funds

-What are the risks of investing in Money Market Funds?
+What are the risks of investing in money market funds?

-The yield of money market funds changes over time, which generally reflects changes in short-term interest rates.
-If a money market fundís NAV falls below $1.00 (as one money market fund did in 2008 due to losses in the underlying investments), it is known as ďbreaking the buck,Ē and investors in the fund will lose money.
-Also, if short-term interest rates are very low, it is possible that fees charged will exceed the income earned on fund investments, in which case the fund will have losses.
+The yield of money market funds changes over time and generally reflects changes in short-term interest rates.
+The yield is income that is distributed to shareholders as dividends which many shareholders reinvest into the money market fund.
+Historically, the returns for money market funds have been lower than for other types of mutual funds.
+Moreover, if short-term interest rates are very low, it is possible that fees charged by the fund will exceed the income earned on fund investments, in which case fund investors may face losses.
 As with any investment, you should consider the impact of fees on your investment.

 Because the yield for money market funds can be low, there is also the risk that inflation will outpace and erode investment returns over time.

 What tools can money market funds use in times of market stress?